 The Better Business Bureau and Federal Trade Commission are warning the public about current FB Dating Group Scams, in which online criminals attempt to rob victims of their hard-earned money.
+It’s easy to point what are facebook scammer pictures.
+Do you know how to spot a nigerian romance scammer?
+We will give you the facebook scammer list 2018 in upcoming article.

 The following information is designed to educate the public about the inner workings of these Facebook scams, with the ultimate goal to stop these online criminals from robbing innocent victims.
+The watchdog groups who are monitoring suspected facebook scammer profiles to reviews.

 Facebook scams fall into two general categories: scammers pretending to be individuals by creating fake profiles, and scammers creating fake ads that link to scam websites, according to Katherine R. Hutt, national spokesperson for the BBB.

 FB Dating Group Scams & Scammers use many different platforms including social media to reach consumers, noted Patti Poss, a senior attorney with the FTC’s Division of Marketing Practices.
+Some watch alert groups has published the facebook scammer list 2017.

 “We have seen reports of scammers using social media platforms to access information about consumers that is made public through social media, such as photos and other personal information, and use it for various schemes,” Poss said.
 “Scammers have also gained access to social media accounts, and then impersonated the user and perpetuated schemes that appear to come from a known friend.”